neondatabase/website/content/docs/guides/flyway.md

 A Flyway report has been generated here: /home/alex/flyway-9.22.3/sql/report.html
 ```

-You can verify that the data was added by viewing the table on **Tables** page in the Neon console.
+You can verify that the data was added by viewing the table on the **Tables** page in the Neon console.
 Select **Tables** from the sidebar and select your database.

 ## View schema migration history

-Whn you run the `flyway migrate` command, Flyway registers the schema changes in the `flyway_schema_history` table, which Flyway automatically creates in your database.
+When you run the `flyway migrate` command, Flyway registers the schema changes in the `flyway_schema_history` table, which Flyway automatically creates in your database.
 You can view the table by running the `flyway info` command.

 ```bash
 flyway info